mottaquikarim/dev/blog/content/posts/the-semiprime-squared-sandwich.md

 Once you have this, you can show that \\(p\\) must leave remainder 1 when divided by 60, that \\(b\\) must leave remainder 1 or 17 when divided by 24, and that \\(r\\) must leave remainder 1, 11, 19, or 29 when divided by 30.

-The equation \\(3b = 2p + 1\\) and the structural analysis that follows appear to be new.
-In this post, I walk through that analysis and land on a neat little theorem that captures every such triple.
+This structure forces the linear relationship \\(3b = 2p + 1\\), which, along with the subsequent modular analysis, appears to be novel.
+This post details that analysis, culminating in a theorem that completely classifies every such triple.

 ---